×

 Prolotherapy

-In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat lumbar pain.
+In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat Lumbar Hernia.

-Prolotherapy involves injecting a natural regenerative solution with small needles.
-This has been shown to reduce swelling, which helps reduce lumbar pain.
+Prolotherapy involves injecting a natural regenerative solution with tiny needles.
+This has been shown to stimulate the production of collagen cells, the small cells needed to help with Lumbar Hernia.

-As prolotherapy is helping to treat the root cause of lumbar pain, it is deemed to be a permanent fix, preventing the symptoms from returning.
+As prolotherapy is helping to treat the root cause of Lumbar Hernia, it is deemed to be a permanent fix, preventing the symptoms from returning.

 Surgical Solutions for Lumbar Hernia Repair